 The Barbara and George Cromwell Center for Teaching and Learning fosters a culture of reflection about teaching among faculty and staff at all stages of their careers who share our commitment to a learning community broadly understood.
-The CTL promotes excellence in teaching across the disciplines, informed by a global scholarship on the science of pedagogy and the application of that scholarship in the context of a liberal arts college of higher education.
-The CTL supports the instructional improvement efforts of Washington College’s teaching community, initiates programs and activities that enrich and improve teaching and learning, as well as facilitates as partners and collaborates with a broad range of groups and colleagues on campus in offering such programs.
-The CTL seeks to cultivate an institutional climate that values, rewards, sustains and renews excellence in teaching and learning.
+The Cromwell Center promotes excellence in teaching across the disciplines, informed by a global scholarship on the science of pedagogy and the application of that scholarship in the context of a liberal arts college of higher education.
+The Cromwell Center supports the instructional improvement efforts of Washington College’s teaching community, initiates programs and activities that enrich and improve teaching and learning, as well as facilitates as partners and collaborates with a broad range of groups and colleagues on campus in offering such programs.
+The Center seeks to cultivate an institutional climate that values, rewards, sustains and renews excellence in teaching and learning.
 Our events are open to all.

 Teaching and Learning